Date of Award:

 This study involved procedures that influenced subjects' perceptions and expectations about the sugar/chocolate content of a beverage (i.e., real chocolate, sugar versus synthetic substitute [placebo]) in a laboratory taste test situation.
 In an ABAB experimental design, self-avowed addict and control subjects were tested on four consecutive days receiving two chocolate/sugar (A) and two placebo (B) beverages.
 Changes in mood and food cravings were measured, as was an index of perceived eating dyscontrol following the consumption of beverages.
 In addition to establishing a baseline measure each day, subjects' mood and cravings were assessed immediately after consumption of chocolate or placebo as well as 45 minutes later.

-Schultz, Lara J., "Effects of Perceived Sugar on Chocolate Intake on Self-Reported Food Cravings, Mood States, and Food Intake: A Double-Blind, Placebo-Controlled Study" (1999).
-All Graduate Theses and Dissertations.
+Schultz, Lara J., "Effects of Perceived Sugar or Chocolate Intake on Self-Reported Food Cravings, Mood States, and Food Intake: A Double-Blind, Placebo-Controlled Study" (1999).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6129.